Legal status of psilocybin mushrooms: Changes in the 2020s

 On 3 November 2020, voters passed a ballot initiative in Oregon that made "magic mushrooms" legal for mental health treatment in supervised settings from 1 February 2021.

-There currently is a bill pending in the California State Legislature that would legalize the "possession, obtaining, giving away, or transportation of, specified quantities of psilocybin, psilocyn, dimethyltryptamine (DMT), ibogaine, mescaline, lysergic acid diethylamide (LSD), and 3,4-methylenedioxymethamphetamine (MDMA)."
-The bill has been approved by the California State Senate with 21 votes in favor of the same.
-The bill is currently in committee in the California State Assembly.
+In November 2020, the District of Columbia passed initiative 81; the short title of the initiative was the Entheogenic Plant and Fungus Policy Act of 2020 and it came into effect on March 15, 2021.
+This bill allows for the possession and non-for-profit gifting or distribution of psilocybin mushrooms, ibogaine, dimethyltryptamine (nn-DMT), and mescaline by similar measures as to the already in place bills for the possession and gifting of marijuana products.

-On October 5, 2022, the Canadian province of Alberta announced it would be among the first to regulate and allow the use of Psilocybin, LSD, MDMA, mescaline, ketamine, and DMT for medicinal purposes in drug-assisted psychotherapy.
-The new regulations come into effect in January 2023.
-In 2022, Colorado became the second US state to legalize psilocybin mushrooms.
+On 5 October 2022, the Canadian province of Alberta announced it would be among the first to regulate and allow the use of psilocybin, LSD, MDMA, mescaline, ketamine, and DMT for medicinal purposes in drug-assisted psychotherapy.
+The new regulations came into effect in January 2023.
+In 2022, Colorado became the second US state to decriminalize psilocybin mushrooms.

-On February 5, 2023 Australia approved psilocybin and MDMA in prescription medications for the treatment of PTSD and treatment resistant depression.
-This will go into effect starting July 1, 2023.
+On 5 February 2023, Australia approved psilocybin and MDMA in prescription medications for the treatment of PTSD and treatment resistant depression.
+This went into effect on 1 July 2023.